atsaloli/cicd/02_00-key-definitions.md

 ### Definitions of Key Terms
 #### (legacy term) Builds

-"Builds" (also known as "jobs") are individual runs of jobs.
+Legacy term alert!
+"Builds" (now known as "jobs") are individual runs of jobs.
 Not to be confused with a build job or a build stage, where you are compiling or packaging the code.

-The term "builds" is deprecated (due to the above potential confusion); individual runs of jobs are now called jobs.
+The term "builds" has been deprecated (due to the above potential confusion); individual runs of jobs are now called jobs.
 Older documentation and GitLab UIs still refer to "builds".
 Newer ones say "jobs".